Ukrainian jet crash kills 176, sets off mourning in Canada

-The crash of a Ukrainian jetliner that killed 176 people in Iran touched off mourning Wednesday in both Ukraine and Canada — where most of the victims were from or were headed — and raised a host of questions about what went wrong.
+SHAHEDSHAHR, IRAN (AP) — The crash of a Ukrainian jetliner that killed 176 people in Iran touched off mourning Wednesday in both Ukraine and Canada — where many of the victims were from or were headed — and raised a host of questions about what went wrong.
 But U.S. intelligence officials said there was no immediate evidence it was shot down.

 The jetliner, a Boeing 737 operated by Ukrainian International Airlines, went down on the outskirts of Tehran during takeoff just hours after Iran launched a barrage of missiles at U.S. forces.
 While the timing of the disaster led some aviation experts to wonder whether it was brought down by a missile, Iranian officials disputed any such suggestion and blamed mechanical trouble.